iamandycohen/UrlRewrite/README.md

 In addition to adding Site specific redirect capabilities, I have modeled the data structure to closely match the functionality of Microsoft's IIS Url Rewrite plugin.

+*** This module is not supported if you are using xDB Cloud Edition *** Sitecore Support: "Creation of custom segments is not supported by the Experience Analytics in the xDB Cloud service.
+This should be fixed in a future service update." https://kb.sitecore.net/articles/966080

 Changelog
 =========